NixOS/rfcs/rfcs/0145-doc-strings.md

 ## `/** */` is the doc-comment format

 The decision to use /** to start a doc-comment ensures a unique distinction from regular comments while still allowing seamless writing without IDE or editor support.
-This choice not only provides the best developer experience but also minimizes the need for additional tooling overhead.
+A single choice provides the best developer experience and simplifies tooling.

 ## Placement